passport

 3. One (1) colored passport-size (4.5cm X 3.5cm) photo with plain white background.
 You may have your photo taken at any studio, as these will only be used for filing purposes.

-4. Police Report in English (if lost passport is still valid)
+4. Police Report in English

 FOR REPLACEMENT OF DAMAGED/MUTILATED PASSPORT